GoodCam/goodcam-api/docs/streaming-options.md

 * WebRTC
 * Fragmented MP4 over HTTP

-MJPEG video can be delivered only via HTTP in form of a multipart body (one frame per multipart entity).
+MJPEG video can be delivered either via fragmented MP4 over HTTP or via HTTP in form of a multipart body (one frame per multipart entity).

 Choosing the right streaming format might save you a lot of trouble.
 This document lists several common use cases which should give you a better idea